-Sit down with your partner to assess your household income, debts, savings and investments.
+Sit down and your household income, debts, savings and investments.
 Use Sagen's What Can I Afford?
 Calculator to find a ballpark mortgage amount.
-After determining your home's expected carrying costs (mortgage payments, taxes, heating, etc.), work out a monthly "new homeowners" budget, and start living on it now to determine if it's sustainable.
+After determining potential home's expected carrying costs (mortgage payments, taxes, heating, etc.), work out a monthly "new homeowners" budget, and start living on it now to determine if it's sustainable.
 If not, you may have to consider buying at a lower price point.